 The manufacturer InLine kindly gave me its new one 4-in-1 Bluetooth keyboard sent so that I can write a short test report on it.
-The "short" didn't work out somehow, but I hope you still don't get bored with my experience report.
+The "short" somehow didn't work out, but I hope you won't get bored with my experience report.

 The special thing about this Bluetooth keyboard from InLine is that it can be paired with up to 4 Bluetooth devices - including not only Macs, but also iPhone, iPad, Windows computers or other tablets and smartphones.